delgreco/collect/README.md

 # collect
-Web app to catalog collectibles
+Web app to catalog collectibles, however, this software is not packaged or meant for distribution.

+Please feel free to use it as code examples.